 Noise reduction techniques help utilize Gold labels to improve the training utility of Silver and Bronze labels.
 Jaxon strategically utilizes different label classes to maximize the signal available throughout all available data while minimizing the noise in Silver and Bronze labels.

-In addition to utilizing pretrained language models like BERT, Jaxon enables refinement of the pretrained model by applying a schedule of custom datasets.
-By fine-tuning on domain-related datasets as well as on the training data itself, a very specialized vocabulary can be developed that enhances the learning speed and ultimate performance ceiling of a neural model.
+In addition to utilizing pretrained language models like the BERT family, Jaxon enables refinement of a pretrained model by continuing pretraining with problem-specific datasets.
+This task-specific pretraining helps extract the nuances of domain-specific language: specialized vocabulary, syntax, and semantics.
+This enhances the learning speed and raises the ultimate performance ceiling for a neural model.

 Custom Training Schedules